Electronic dictionary: Handheld dictionaries or PEDs

 Handheld electronic dictionaries, also known as "pocket electronic dictionaries" or PEDs, resemble miniature clamshell laptop computers, complete with full keyboards and LCD screens.
 Because they are intended to be fully portable, the dictionaries are battery-powered and made with durable casing material.
 Although produced all over the world, handheld dictionaries are especially popular in Japan, Korea, Taiwan, China, and neighbouring countries, where they are the dictionary of choice for many users learning English as a second language.
 Some features of handheld dictionaries include stroke order animations, voice output, handwriting recognition, language-learning programs, a calculator, PDA-like organizer functions, time zone and currency converters, and crossword puzzle solvers.
 Dictionaries that contain data for several languages may have a "jump" or "skip-search" feature that allows users to move between the dictionaries when looking up words, and a reverse translation action that allows further look-ups of words displayed in the results.
 Many manufacturers produce handheld dictionaries that use licensed dictionary content that use a database such as the Merriam Webster Dictionary and Thesaurus while others may use a proprietary database from their own lexicographers.
 Users can also add content to their handheld dictionaries with memory cards (both expandable and dedicated), CD-ROM data, and Internet downloads.
 Manufacturers include AlfaLink, Atree, Besta, Casio, Canon, Instant Dict, Ectaco, Franklin, Iriver, Lingo, Maliang Cyber Technology, Compagnia Lingua Ltd., Nurian, Seiko, and Sharp.

 In Japan

-The market size as of 2014 was about 24.2 billion yen ($227.1 million in May 2016 USD), although the market has been shrinking gradually from 2007 because of smartphones and tablet computers.
+The market size as of 2014 was about 24.2 billion yen (US$227.1 million in May 2016), although the market has been shrinking gradually from 2007 because of smartphones and tablet computers.
 The targeted customer base has been being shifted from business users to students.
 Student models of Japanese handheld dictionaries also include digital versions of textbooks and other study materials.
 Sony and Seiko have withdrawn from the market.
 As of 2016, Casio had 59.3% of the market share, followed by Sharp with 21.5% and Canon with 19.2%.

 In 2016, Seiko announced that their mobile device apps on iPad iOS has been launched.

 Dictionaries on mobile devices

-Dictionaries of all types are available as apps for smartphones and for tablet computers such as Apple's iPad, the BlackBerry PlayBook and the Motorola Xoom.
-The needs of translators and language learners are especially well catered for, with apps for bilingual dictionaries for numerous language pairs, and for most of the well-known monolingual learner's dictionaries such as the Longman Dictionary of Contemporary English and the Macmillan English Dictionary.
+Dictionaries of all types are available as apps for smartphones and for tablet computers such as the Apple iPad.